breez3young/BEHAVIOR-1K-eval/docs/challenge/dataset.md

     | meta         | metadata folder containing episode-level information                         |
     | videos       | visual observations, including rgb, depth, seg_instance_id                   |

 2. [2025-challenge-rawdata](https://huggingface.co/datasets/behavior-1k/2025-challenge-rawdata): the original raw HDF5 data of the 10k teleoperation demos.
 These files contains everything needed to replay the exact trajectory in OmniGibson.
-We use this alongside with `OmniGibson/scripts/replay_obs.py` to replay the trajectory and collect addition visual observations.
+We use this alongside with `OmniGibson/scripts/replay_obs.py` to replay the trajectory and collect additional visual observations.

 Our demonstration data ([2025-challenge-demos](https://huggingface.co/datasets/behavior-1k/2025-challenge-demos)) is provided in **LeRobot format**, a widely-adopted format for robot learning datasets.
 LeRobot provides a unified interface for robot demonstration data, making it easy to load, process, and use the data for training policies.